 We recognise the challenges presented by long-term growth and the environmental effects of climate change.
 We need to work towards reducing emissions and conserving our finite resources for the next generations, particularly the productive soils of the area.

-We acknowledge the increased need to ensure access to community gardens to build local food security and to improve community preparedness for severe weather events, natural disasters and other emergencies.
+We acknowledge the increased need to ensure access to community gardens and to improve community preparedness for severe weather events, natural disasters and other emergencies.